greenelab/covid19-review/content/95-ismms-himc-appendix.md

 susceptibility of ferrets and domestic cats to SARS-CoV-2.
 This data strongly indicates the need for surveillance of possible infection and transmission of SARS-CoV-2 by domestic cats.

+### Virus-host interactome and proteomic survey of PMBCs from COVID-19 patients reveal potential virulence factors influencing SARS-CoV-2 pathogenesis

+Li et al. *bioRxiv*.
+[@doi:10.1101/2020.03.31.019216]

+#### Keywords
+- PBMC
+- virulence factors
+– interaction network
+– nsp9
+- nsp10
+– NKRF

+#### Main findings

+The authors identified **intra-viral protein-protein interactions** (PPI) with two different approaches: genome wide yeast-two hybrid (Y2H) and co-immunoprecipitation (co-IP).
+A total of 58 distinct PPI were characterized.
+A screen of **viral-host PPI** was also established by overexpressing all the SARS-CoV-2 genes with a Flag epitope into HEK293 cells and purifying each protein complex.
+Interacting host proteins were then identified by liquid chromatography and tandem mass spectrometry.
+251 cellular proteins were identified, such as subunits of ATPase, 40S ribosomal proteins, T complex proteins and proteasome related proteins, for a total of 631 viral-host PPI.
+Several interactions suggesting protein-mediated modulation of the immune response were identified, highlighting the multiple ways SARS-CoV-2 might reprogram infected cells.

+Subsequently, the authors compared global proteome profiles of PBMCs from healthy donors (n=6) with PBMC from COVID-19 patients with mild (n=22) or severe (n=13) symptoms.
+220 proteins were found to be differentially expressed between *healthy donors and mild COVID-19 patients*, and a pathway analysis showed **a general activation of the innate immune response.** 553 proteins were differentially expressed between the PBMC of *mild and severe COVID-19 patients*, most of them (95%) being downregulated in severe patients*.* Functional pathway analysis indicated a defect of T cell activation and function in severe COVID-19.
+There was also evidence suggesting reduced antibody secretion by B cells.
+Together, these results suggest a **functional decline of adaptive immunity**.
+A FACS analysis of PBMC from severe patients indicated higher levels of IL6 and IL8 but not IL17 compared to mild patients.

+Finally, the authors focused on NKRF, an endogenous repressor of IL8/IL6 synthesis that was previously identified as interacting with SARS-Cov-2 nsp9,10,12,13 and 15.
+Individually expressed nsp9 and nsp10 (but not nsp12, nsp13, nsp15) induced both IL6 and IL8 in lung epithelial A459 cells, indicating that nsp9 and nsp10 may be directly involved in the induction of these pro-inflammatory cytokines.
+The authors finally argue that nsp9 and nsp10 represent potential drug targets to prevent over-production of IL6 and IL8 in infected cells, and reducing the over-activation of neutrophils.

+#### Limitations

+First, the authors seem to have forgotten to include the extended data in the manuscript, and their proteomic data does not seem to be publicly available for the moment, which limits greatly our analysis of their results.

+While this work provides important data on host and viral PPI, only 19 interactions were identified by Y2H system but 52 with co-IP.
+The authors do not comment about what could lead to such differences between the two techniques and they don’t specify whether they detected the same interactions using the two techniques.

+Moreover, the PBMC protein quantification was performed comparing bulk PBMC.
+Consequently, protein differences likely reflect differences in cell populations rather than cell-intrinsic differences in protein expression.
+While this analysis is still interesting, a similar experiment performed on pre-sorted specific cell populations would allow measuring proteome dynamics at a higher resolution.

+Finally, the authors did not discussed their results in regards to another SARS-CoV-2 interactome of host-viral PPI that had been published previously^1^.
+This study reported 332 host-virus PPI, but no interaction of viral proteins with NKRF was found.
+Some interactions were found in both studies (eg. N and G3BP1, Orf6 and RAE1).
+However, the time point used to lyse the cells were different (40h previously vs 72h here), which could explain some of the differences.

+#### Relevance

+The identification of many interactions between intra-viral and host-virus PPI provides an overview of host protein and pathways that are modulated by SARS-CoV-2, which can lead to the identification of potential targets for drug development.

+In the model proposed by the authors, nsp9 and nsp10 from SARS-Cov-2 induce an over-expression of IL6 and IL8 by lung epithelial cells, which recruits neutrophils and could lead to an excess in lung infiltration.
+Nsp9 has been shown to be essential for viral replication for SARS-Cov-1^2^, and shares a 97% homology with nsp9 from SARS-Cov-2^3^.
+Further, nsp9 crystal structure was recently solved^3^, which can help to develop drug inhibitors if this protein is further confirmed as being important for the virulence of SARS-Cov-2.

+1\.
+Gordon DE, Jang GM, Bouhaddou M, et al. A SARS-CoV-2-Human Protein-Protein Interaction Map Reveals Drug Targets and Potential Drug-Repurposing. *bioRxiv*.
+March 2020:2020.03.22.002386. doi:10.1101/2020.03.22.002386

+2\.
+Miknis ZJ, Donaldson EF, Umland TC, Rimmer RA, Baric RS, Schultz LW.
+Severe acute respiratory syndrome coronavirus nsp9 dimerization is essential for efficient viral growth. *J Virol*.
+2009;83(7):3007-3018. doi:10.1128/JVI.01505-08

+3\.
+Littler DR, Gully BS, Colson RN, Rossjohn J. *Crystal Structure of the SARS-CoV-2 Non-Structural Protein 9, Nsp9*.
+Molecular Biology; 2020. doi:10.1101/2020.03.28.013920

 ***Title:*** Prediction and Evolution of B Cell Epitopes of Surface